sage-code/maj/verbs.md

 **example 2:**

 * tu raku'be mi vuza   = you have broken my camera
-* tu hodu'ga una dota  = you are holding a dept
+* tu hodu'ia una dota  = you are holding a dept
 * poi tu dovu sh pagu  = then you have to pay
 * tu pagu la gema      = you pay the money
 * la dota sonu'be pago = the debt was payed